louisyoungx/stora/README.md

 '{"name": "Apple", "price": "10", "size": "middle"}'
 ```

 Stora allows you to save dict to local as json extremely easily.
-There’s no need to manually open file and read, or save file after change your dict data — but nowadays,  just editor the state, and stora will automatically save for you!
+There’s no need to manually open file and read, or save file after change your dict data — but nowadays,  just editor the state, and Stora will automatically save for you!

 Stora is a new Python package, welcome issue and pull request.